 Oprime aquí para leer la versión en español de mi página de investigación.

-My research is at the intersection of food systems, climate change, and public policy.
+My research is at the intersection of food systems, the climate crisis, and governance.
 In general, I strive to understand how systems of governance and social-ecological interactions relate to adaptive capacity, food security, and food sovereignty in the Caribbean and beyond.
 I use mixed methods approaches to answer my research questions; from the joint analysis of social and biophysical data, to facilitating focus groups and participatory activities.
 Furthermore, my research approach is grounded on disaster and natural hazards’ studies, agroecology, and social-ecological theoretical frameworks.
-My goal as an interdisciplinary and applied scientist it to generate visibility and knowledge that contributes to making our food systems more just, and to having a food system that feed us without further harming the environment that sustains us.
+My goal as an interdisciplinary and applied scientist is to generate visibility and knowledge that contributes to making our food systems more just, and to having a food system that feed us without further harming the environment and livelihoods that sustain us.
 You can see my academic and scientific contributions here, and learn more about my research experiences here.